Facade Inspection NYC — D.O.B. Guard Resources

 Can I file FISP early?

 Yes.
 You can file up to 2 years before your deadline.
-Early filing doesn't change next cycle's deadline.
+Early filing does not change your next cycle's deadline — the 5-year clock resets from the original deadline, not the early filing date.

-Are there penalties for multiple buildings in violation?
+Are there penalties for multiple buildings in a portfolio?

 Related Resources